 NAME: Tom Kohler-Cadmore DOB: August 19, 1994, Chatham ROLE: Right-handed bat, Off-spinner NICKNAME: Pepsi DID YOU KNOW?: Tom’s father Mick is the dressing room attendant at Yorkshire, moving from the same job at Worcestershire

-Kohler-Cadmore, an explosive limited overs batsman and a significantly improving red ball player – as his performances towards the end of 2018 showed, was born in Kent and educated in Worcestershire at Malvern College.
+Kohler-Cadmore, an explosive limited overs batsman and a significantly improving red ball player – as his performances towards the end of 2018 and through 2019 showed, was born in Kent and educated in Worcestershire at Malvern College.

 But his parents live in Hornsea near Hull, and he played for Yorkshire Under 15s before being offered a place on their Academy.

 That Worcester did the same with the added incentive of an education at Malvern meant he left for pastures new.

 Thankfully for the now 25-year-old, he has been able to return to his first county with the aim of winning trophies and furthering a career which he hopes will bring England honours.